 - Mince the shallot.
 Remove the leaves from the thyme and rosemary, then finely chop them.

-- In a small saucepan, heat ½ tablespoon butter and ½ tablespoon olive oil at medium high.
+- In a small saucepan, heat the butter and olive oil at medium high.
 Add the shallot and saute until soft and fragrant, about 3 to 5 minutes.
 Turn off the heat, add the herbs and salt, and stir to combine.

 - In the bottom of each of 4 ramekins, place a small pat of butter (about 1 teaspoon).
 Set the ramekins on baking sheet and place the tray in oven for a few minutes until butter is melted.